The new address for the Library is 3921 Central Campus Drive, Department 2901, Ogden, Utah 84408-2901.

-The white boards/easels are up in the East and West Entrances for students to provide comments about the library renovation.
+White boards/easels are available in the East and West Entrances for students to provide comments about the library renovation.

 Database of the Month